The American Epilepsy Society accepts support from corporations and other organizations in strict compliance with:

 - Patron: $5,000-$9,999

-The following companies supported the American Epilepsy Society in 2016 through medical education grants, exhibiting at the AES Annual Meeting, advertising, or sponsorships.
-For specific items supported by each company, click here.
+The following companies supported the American Epilepsy Society in 2019 through medical education grants, exhibiting at the Annual Meeting, advertising, or sponsorships.
+For specific items supported by each company, please click here.

 Sunovion Pharmaceuticals Inc.